-Departure from the linearly unstable baseflow identified in section \ref{sec:baseflow} is analysed by performing a direct numerical simulation of the governing equations \eqref{nseq}-\eqref{contieq} at a series of $Re$.
-For the generation of an appropriate initial condition the baseflow solution is recomputed with FreeFem++ on a fine grid consisting of 275 516 triangles for each $Re$ and mapped as a axisymmetric initial state to Nek5000.
-An energy observable is used to monitor the departure of the dynamics from the baseflow:
+Departure from the linearly unstable base flow identified in section \ref{sec:baseflow} is analysed by performing a direct numerical simulation of the governing equations \eqref{nseq}-\eqref{contieq} at a series of $Re$.
+For the generation of an appropriate initial condition the base flow solution is recomputed with FreeFem++ on a fine grid consisting of 275 516 triangles for each $Re$ and mapped as a axisymmetric initial state to Nek5000.
+An energy observable is used to monitor the departure of the dynamics from the base flow:

 with $\bm{u}'(t)=\bm{u}(t)-\bm{U}_b$ being the difference between the instantaneous velocity and the one mapped to the initial field.
 In the case of perfect correspondence between the spatial discretisation used in two codes $E_{pert}\rightarrow0$ as the solution approaches steady state in the time integration.
 A small residual level of $E_{pert}$ corresponds to a difference between steady fields obtained with planar finite element discretisation (FreeFem++) and three dimensional spectral element one (Nek5000).
 The observable $E_{pert}$ is defined is a cylindrical subdomain $z\in[0,4]$ and $r\in[0,0.5]$ in order to focus only on the saturation amplitude of the unstable mode within this subdomain.